Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 You might be good at this if: You enjoy logic, pattern recognition, and working with data to train or refine intelligent systems.

-Explore majors like: Artificial Intelligence, Machine Learning, Data Science, Cognitive Systems
+Explore college majors and degree programs like: Artificial Intelligence, Machine Learning, Data Science, Cognitive Systems

 For a deeper look at what these programs include and which colleges offer them, see Best Colleges for Artificial Intelligence (AI) Majors.